 B12 Helps Maintain a Healthy Weight

 Michele credited B12 injections for weight loss, and she might be onto something.
 Avena says that B12 does a good job in "supporting your metabolism," which may help your body burn calories more effectively.

-It has also been credited with improving sleep quality, increasing concentration, lifting your mood, fighting off infection, and boosting your energy levels, though again, more research is needed.
+It has also been credited by some with improving sleep quality, increasing concentration, lifting your mood, fighting off infection, and boosting your energy levels, though again, more research is needed.

 It Can Help Prevent Hair Loss

-If that list isn’t impressive enough, you’ll be surprised to know that B12 has also been linked to hair growth by way of topping up the nutrients that can resist hair loss.
-An injection alone won’t be enough to completely cure thinning hair, but it’s one of several factors known to make a difference in some instances.
+If that list isn’t impressive enough, you’ll be surprised to know that B12 deficiency has also been linked to hair loss; supplementation may, thus, help, though more research is needed.
+An injection alone won’t be enough to completely cure thinning hair, but it’s one of several factors that may potentially help.